PWalczyk/DE_WeilInstitute/README.md

 # DE_WeilInstitute
 A Repository for the Data Engineer Technical Interview at the Weil Institute at the University of Michigan.

+The Jupyter Notebook html (walkthrough.html) with have an overview of the technical challenge content.

 # Project Setup

 ## Create a Virtual Environment